shotgunsoftware/developer.shotgunsoftware.com/docs/en/action-menu-items/custom-browser-protocols.md

 Using this methodology you could open applications, upload content via services like FTP, archive data, send email, or generate PDF reports.

-## Registering a protocol on OSX
+## Registering a protocol on OSX (BigSur and Monterey)

-To register a protocol on OSX you need to create a .app bundle that is configured to run your application or script.
+To register a protocol on OSX BigSur and Monterey, you need to create a .app bundle that is configured to run your application or script.

 Start by writing the following script in the AppleScript Script Editor: